Book Review: Mists over the Channel Islands

 There was a lot for me to like about this book.
 The uncommon setting of the Scottish shore during WWII was brought to life well; the storyline about double agents was exciting and well-researched; and I genuinely liked both of the main characters, their personalities, backgrounds, and dynamics.
 So many heroines in books like this are demure, self-conscious, uncomfortable, etc., which is the exact opposite of Cilla.
 Not that the other type is bad, it just seems so common.
 Cilla may be a bit on the silly side, but given her situation and that of the world around her, that silliness is often just what was needed.
 And her transformation was one of the things I loved most about the book.
 Lachlan has his own journey, which I also loved.

 Even though the connection between Cilla and Lachlan is inevitable, given the genre, I felt that the obstacles they had to overcome were greater than usual and found the progression (mostly) natural and enjoyable.
 I appreciated that it wasn’t the main focus of the story.
-Though they’re not technically in a series, this book does connect to Sundin’s previous book, Embers in the London Sky, but you really don’t need to read the other (which I liked but not quite as much as this one) before reading Midnight on the Scottish Shore.
+This book is the second in a series, but you really don’t need to read the first book, Embers in the London Sky, (which I liked but not quite as much as this one) before reading Midnight on the Scottish Shore.
 I recommend this book to anyone who likes historical fiction from this time period in the Christian romance genre.

 Thank you to Netgalley and Revell for providing me a copy of this book to review.